Warvito/generative_chestxray/README.md

 model, and evaluated the model.
 The following is the list of execution for inference and evaluation:

 1) `src/python/testing/convert_mlflow_to_pytorch.py` - Convert mlflow model to .pth files
-2) `src/python/testing/sample_images.py` - Sample images from the diffusion model
+2) `src/python/testing/sample_images.py` - Sample images from the diffusion model. `cluster/runai/testing/sampling_unconditioned.sh` shows
+how to execute this script in the server to generate the 1000 samples used in the following scripts.
-3) `src/python/testing/compute_fid.py` - Compute FID score between generated images and real images
+3) `src/python/testing/compute_msssim_reconstruction.py` - Measure the mean structural similarity index between images and reconstruction to measure the preformance of the first stage.
-4) `src/python/testing/compute_msssim.py` - Measure the mean structural similarity index between images in order to measure the diversity between them, as well between real and reconstructed images (created by the AutoencoderKL ).
+4) `src/python/testing/compute_msssim_sample.py` - Measure the mean structural similarity index between test images and samples in order to measure the diversity of the synthetic data.
+5) `src/python/testing/compute_msssim_test_set.py` - Measure the mean structural similarity index between test images to measure the diversity of the reference test set.
+6) `src/python/testing/compute_fid.py` - Compute FID score between generated images and real images.

 ## Released models
 - Version 0.1 - (Mar 9, 2023) Initial release